Code-Institute-Submissions/MS3-2/README.md

         1. As a Returning User, I want to check to see if there are any newly added book recommendations.
         2. As a Returning User, I want to check to see if there are any newly added features to the site.

+     -   #### Site Owner Goals

+        1. Earn money on each book purchased via a link from the site.

 -   ### Design
     -   #### Colour Scheme
         -   The two main colours used throughout the site are white, grey and black.